-Secondly.-Swedenborg arrived at Gottenburg, from England with a company of travellers.
-He there said, he had learned from the angels, that there was at that moment, a fire in Stockholm, in such a street.
-Amongst those present were some, who resided at Stockholm, and who felt uneasy at this intelligence; but he came to them soon afterwards and said, that they need not be alarmed, for the fire was extinguished.
-The next day, they learned that such had been exactly the the case.
+2. Swedenborg arrived at Gottenburg, from England, with a company of travellers.
+He there said he had learned from the angels that there was at that moment a fire in Stockholm, in such a street.
+Among those present were some who resided at Stockholm, and who felt uneasy at this intelligence; but he came to them soon afterward, and said that they need not be alarmed, for the fire was extinguished.
+The next day they learned that such had been exactly the case.
 This is a fact which is most certainly true.

-Thirdly.-A respectable widow was called upon to pay a considerable sum of money, which she was confident her deceased husband had already paid; but she could not find the receipt.
-In her distress she, went to Swedenborg, and entreated him to ask her husband where the receipt was laid.
-Some days after, Swedenborg told her, that the receipt was in a certain press, at the bottom, in a concealed drawer, where it was immediately found.
-This fact has been thus explained: Swedenborg knew where the receipt was, and had merely made the woman believe he had ascertained it from her husband.
-I know to a certainty, that it would have been morally impossible for this pious man to have acted in such a manner; if he had known of the receipt, he would certainly have told the distressed widow where it was on her first visit.
-But I must now add a fourth experimental proof, which has never been previously made public, and is fully as important as any one of the foregoing.
-I can vouch for the truth of it, with the greatest confidence
+3. A respectable widow was called upon to pay a considerable sum of money, which she was confident her deceased husband had already paid, but she could not find the receipt.
+In her distress she went to Swedenborg, and entreated him to ask her husband where the receipt was laid.
+Some days after, Swedenborg told her that the receipt was in a certain press, at the bottom, in a concealed drawer, where it was immediately found.[†] This fact has been thus explained : Swedenborg knew where the receipt was, and had merely made the woman believe he had ascertained it from her husband.
+I know to a certainty that it would have been morally impossible for this pious man to have acted in such a manner.
+If he had known of the receipt, he would certainly have told the distressed widow where it was on her first visit.[‡]